-For the cost of a typical trip to the grocery store, the firm will investigate the situation and provide professional, confidential advice.
+For the cost of about two weeks of groceries, the firm will investigate the situation and provide professional, confidential advice.
 We also offer reasonable options for limited representation.

 For example, if you need help negotiating confidentiality clauses, non-compete agreements, severance packages, or releases, we can help you for about the price of a new suit.

 Slightly more complex matters - such as disciplinary hearings for teachers, federal employees, and state government employees - will cost in the range of a new riding lawnmower.
 The amount will vary depending on the complexity of the matter and the scope of the representation.

 Fee-shifting, contingency, hourly, or pro bono publico: we make an arrangement that works.

 For ongoing or highly complex matters, the fee arrangement will depend on the type of case, the strength of the evidence, the size of the case, and the client's needs.
 Some cases have an hourly fee and retainer.
 Some cases with a large potential recovery may permit fees to be deferred until the close of the case, and paid as a

 contingent percentage of the money recovered for the client.
 And in some very strong civil rights cases, the client need never pay any fee because the firm can win attorney's fees directly from the employer (

 fee-shifting).
 The firm also takes some cases

 for the public good without expectation of payment (pro bono publico).

 Labor Union representation at more than 50% off market rates